apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_consumer.md

     "User-Agent": "curl/8.1.2",
     "X-Forwarded-Host": "httpbin.org"
   }
+}
 ```

-Similarly you can  use other authentication plugins with ApisixConsumer.
+Similarly you can  use other authentication plugins with `ApisixConsumer`.
 See [reference](../references/apisix_consumer_v2.md) for the full API documentation.